kragen/derctuo/markdown/cyclic-fabrication-systems.md

 because the hardening process takes place during cutting or hammering.
-This may be less of a concern for cyclic fabrication systems than for traditional production systems, because the objective is to maximize reproductive rate rather than tool life, but there's also another
+This may be less of a concern for cyclic fabrication systems than for traditional production systems, because the objective is to maximize reproductive rate rather than tool life, but there’s also another
 possibility: bending and forming.
 You could imagine, for example, folding fingers out of aluminum foil which were sufficiently stiff to grasp other aluminum foil and fold it into more fingers, or bending a